Full Metal Daemon: Muramasa: Development

-J-List opened up preorders for the Western Collector's Edition for the game on August 20, 2021, featuring a 7" vinyl soundtrack record, artbook, guidebook, happi coat and a game DVD.
+J-List opened up preorders for the Western Collector's Edition for the game on August 20, 2021, featuring a 7" vinyl soundtrack record, art book, guidebook, happi coat, and a game DVD.

 Music

 Along with the soundtrack, the game features the opening song "MURAMASA" performed by Masatoshi Ono, the insert song UZUKI by VERTUEUX, and the ending songs "Rakuyou", "Fuel My Soul" and "The Call" by Kanako Itō, Kazuhiro Watanabe and Yukky, respectively.

-A music single containing MURAMASA, UZUKI and The Call was released on September 18, 2009.
+A music single containing MURAMASA, UZUKI, and The Call was released on September 18, 2009.